nevetS/Emacs-Configuration/README.txt

   CEDET (would like to make this optional, or maybe even turned on by an M-x command) Some custom keybindings
   Color formatting

+NOTE - I do have some packages installed from ELPA.
+Not sure if those will copy cleanly cross-platform.